lluppesms/azure.build.agent/aca-runner/README.md

 - Open a PowerShell window and run [create_containerapp_job.ps1](scripts/create_containerapp_job.ps1) to create the job.

 - Your Azure Organization Name will be the second node of the URL for your Azure DevOps Organization.
-For instance, if your organization is `https://dev.azure.com/mycompanyorg`, then your organization name is `mycompanyorg`.
+For instance, if your organization is `https://dev.azure.com/mycompany`, then your organization name is `mycompany`.

 - The Token in this command is the PAT token you created in step 1.